Morus alba: Landscaping

 For landscaping, a fruitless mulberry was developed from a clone for use in the production of silk in the U.S. The industry never materialized, but the mulberry variety is now used as an ornamental tree where shade is desired without the fruit.
 White mulberry, Morus alba 'Pendula', is used as an ornamental plant.
 It was planted at several grand stations built along the Lackawanna Railroad in New Jersey during the late 1800s and early 1900s.
 The species is a lawn tree across the desert cities of the southwestern United States, prized for its shade and also for its cylindrical berry clusters composed of sweet, purplish-white fruits.
 The plant's pollen is problematic in some cities where it has been blamed for an increase in hay fever.

+Chinese myth

+According to the Chinese myth Silk Horse in Anecdotes about Spirits and Immortals, the origin of the mulberry tree is linked to a tragic legend.
+A woman, grieving her missing husband, promised her daughter in marriage to whoever brought him back.
+When the husband returned with the help of a horse, she felt bound by her vow.
+Enraged, the husband killed the horse and hung its hide outside.
+The daughter then mysteriously disappeared, and was later found transformed into silk, while the horse's skin had become a cocoon hanging from a mulberry tree.
+Because the Chinese word for mulberry (桑) is a homophone of mourning (喪), the tree was said to have been named in association with sorrow and loss.